xyrusL/Lyrics-Finder/README.md

 - Search for song lyrics by song title
 - Display a list of search results with song titles and artists
 - View formatted lyrics with song title, artist, and hashtags
-- Automatically copy lyrics to clipboard
+- Automatically copy lyrics to the clipboard
-- Save lyrics to a CSV file
+- Save the history of the song you get to a CSV file

 ## Prerequisites